 Implications Relevant to proposals Y/N Details and proposed measures to address Legal/Governance Y As a Category 1 responder under the Civil Contingencies Act 2004 the Council has a duty to plan and prepare a response to an emergency or provide support to those who do.
 The 'Response' phase is primarily led by the police whilst the 'Recovery' phase is led by the Local Authority which, for Devon as a whole, will be Devon County Council Financial implications to include reference to value for money The Action Plan for the Recovery and Renewal Plan will be assessed to determine the cost and resources required to deliver the Action Plan in the short term, medium term and longer term.
-This will form part of the reports to the Overview and Scrutiny Panel and Development Management Committee meeting to be held on 19 November 2020 and the Executive on 3 December 2020.
+This will form part of the reports to the Overview and Scrutiny Committee on 10 th November 2020 and the Hub Committee on 1 st December 2020.
 Financial Stability Theme Financial Stability is one of the themes within the Recovery and Renewal Plan and Section 9 sets out the areas being progressed and the timescales within which this will take place.
 By September 2020, the Council will set an Amended Budget for 2020/21 taking into the account the impact the pandemic has had on the Council's finances.
-The latest revenue budget monitoring report for Month 3 (end of June) predicts a budget shortfall of £1.313 million for 2020/21.
-This equates to 14% of the overall budget set of £9.411 million.
+The latest revenue budget monitoring report for Month 3 (end of June) predicts a budget shortfall of £0.501 million for 2020/21.
+This equates to 6.9% of the overall budget set of £7.212 million.
 A separate report is on this Committee agenda regarding proposals for the Amended Budget for 2020-21.
 In October 2020 a report will be presented to Members on the Medium Term Financial Strategy (MTFS) for 2021/22 onwards which will look at the Council's financial position over the next five years.
 The action plan, setting out the areas being progressed and the timescales within which this will take place, is set out in Appendix 1.
-Following consideration of the Renewal and Recovery Plan in the Summer, the Action Plan for the Financial Stability Theme has been updated.
+Following consideration of the Renewal and Recovery Plan in the Summer, the Action Plan for the Financial Stability Theme was updated and agreed by the Financial Stability Review Group (FSRG) on 18 August 2020.
 Value for Money The Value for Money conclusion issued in 2020 by Grant Thornton (external auditors) will include considerations in respect of service continuity and the COVID19 Recovery Plan.
 Risk A number of risks need to be highlighted: Failing to respond to the pandemic is likely to have long term impacts on the council and the community it serves.
 Moving focus from response to recovery too early may result in a lack of capacity to deal with the acute impacts of the pandemic on the health and wellbeing of residents with in our community.
 Failing to prepare appropriately for recovery could significantly increase the adverse impacts of the pandemic on individuals and business within our community.
 Acting in a disproportionate manner and directing resources away from other key service areas may have adverse impacts in a number of areas including delivery of statutory services, customer satisfaction, vulnerable people and the financial sustainability of the organisation.